free-science-academy/organisation/governance.md

 ## Governance structure

-The governance structure of the OSA comprises the seven initial founding members.
-Each of these has an equal share and voting right.
+The governance structure of the FSA comprises the seven initial founding members.
+Each of these members has an equal share and voting right within the organisation.
+We also have a shared liability for associated risks.

 There are three major operating levels.